Southampton Power Station

-Southampton Power Station was a coal fired power station built by Southampton corporation that operated between 1904 and 1977.
+Southampton Power Station was a coal fired power station built by Southampton Corporation that operated between 1904 and 1977.

 History

-The Southampton Electric Lighting and Power Company supplied electricity to Southampton from 1891 from a small power station at Back-of-the-Walls.
-Southampton Corporation purchased the Company in 1896 for £21,000.
+The Southampton Electric Lighting and Power Company supplied electricity to Southampton from 1891, from a small power station at Back-of-the-Walls.
+Southampton Corporation purchased the company in 1896 for £21,000.

-In 1897 the plant had a generating capacity of 300 kW and the maximum load was 262 kW.
+By 1897, the plant had a generating capacity of 300 kW with a maximum load of 262 kW.
 A total of 191.868 MWh of electricity was sold which provided an income to the corporation of £4,276-4-6.

-The Corporation built a larger power station in 1903-4 on reclaimed land near the western end of Southampton Railway Tunnel.
-The same year a siding was built from the railway to the site of the power plant.
+The corporation built a larger power station in 1903-4 on reclaimed land near the western end of Southampton Railway Tunnel.
+In the same year, a siding was built from the railway to the site of the power plant.
 The siding was initially used to bring construction materials onto the site but once construction was complete the siding was used to move coal.
 The siding was worked by an 0-4-0 locomotive built by Southampton Corporation Tramways workshops powered by electric overhead wires.
+The locomotive cost £146.

-In 1925 American hard-shelled clams were introduced into the River Test in an area warmed by cooling water discharge of the power station in an attempt to breed them to allow them to be used as eel bait.
+In 1925 American hard-shelled clams were introduced into the River Test, in an area warmed by cooling water discharge of the power station.
+This was done as an attempt to breed them to allow them to be used as eel bait.
 Since their introduction the clams have spread through Southampton water and into Portsmouth Harbour and Langstone Harbour.

 The power station expanded in the 1920s.
 This expansion required an extra train which was purchased in 1931 from Baguley (Engineers) Ltd. Further increase in demand resulted in a third locomotive being purchased in 1939 this time from Greenwood & Batley.